naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 * **billing_address** - Specify whether Checkout should collect the customer's billing address. (e.g. billing_address="required").
 The default is "" (Checkout will only attempt to collect the billing address when necessary).
 * **phone_number_collection** - Specify whether Checkout should collect the customer's phone number. (e.g. phone_number_collection="true").
 * **tax_id_collection** - Specify whether Checkout should automatically show the tax ID collection form depending on your customer's location. (e.g. tax_id_collection="true").
+* **consent_collection_promotions** - Specify whether Checkout should automatically collect consent from customers so you can send them promotional emails. (e.g. consent_collection_promotions="auto").
 * **class** - Custom CSS classes for the button (e.g. class="btn").
 Multiple CSS classes can be added in a space-delimited format (e.g. class="btn btn2 btn3").

 === How to use Stripe Payment Links ===